gastonstat/discussion-netiquette/README.md

 ### Ask questions about assignments only.

-If you have questions, comments, or other concerns that are not related to assignments, please email your GSI or the instructor.
-We want to keep the focus of Ed-Discussion as a Q&A forum for assignments in STAT 33B.
+If you have questions, comments, or other concerns that are not related to assignments, please email the teaching staff.
+We want to keep the focus of the discussion forum as a Q&A forum for assignments.